Can Dogs Have Yogurt? Safe & Healthy Options for 2026

 Absolutely!
 This is one of the biggest reasons why plain yogurt is often recommended for dogs.
 Probiotics are live bacteria and yeasts that are beneficial for your dog’s digestive system.
 They can help promote a healthy balance of gut flora, which is essential for overall health.

 When looking for yogurt, check the label for these live cultures.
 They are often listed as “contains live and active cultures.”
 This indicates that the yogurt has the beneficial bacteria your dog can benefit from.
+As of April 2026, the availability of yogurts specifically formulated with canine-friendly probiotic strains is increasing, offering even more targeted options for pet owners.

 The Dangers: What Yogurt Should Dogs AVOID?